kabirwalia8300/textDirect/README.md

 ### Usage

-Send a text message to the phone number: XXX-XXX-XXXX in the following format
+Send the following message to (+1) 256-488-4302:

 ```
-startlocation endlocation
+textdirect
 ```

-You will then receive a reply within a few seconds with step by step instructions.
+You will then be guided to send your directions request in specified format.
+Send it in and you will soon receive your direction.